google-research/neuralgcm/docs/api.md

 ### Properties

-These properties describe the coordinate system on which a model is defined:
+These properties describe the coordinate system and variables for which a model is defined:

 ```{eval-rst}
 .. autosummary::